Covering of spheres by spherical caps and worst-case error for equal weight cubature in Sobolev spaces: Example: The unit circle

 Let $Z_{N-M}$ denote a configuration of $N$ equally spaced points on $\sph{}$ with $M$ consecutive points removed.
 The hole thus generated in $Z_{N-M}$ has covering radius

 (Note that $\pi / N$ is the packing radius of the $N$ equally sized circular arcs making up $\sph{}$ which is half of the minimal geodesic separation distance of points in $Z_{N-M}$.)
 For our discussion we want to assume that the hole size shrinks as $N$ grows, so $M / N \to 0$ as $N \to \infty$.
 Theorem~\ref{thm:one.point.removed} covers the case when $M$ is uniformly bounded.
 We now consider the case $M \to \infty$ which is equivalent to $N \COV( Z_{N - M} ) \to \infty$ as $N \to \infty$.
 Then the sequence $( Z_{N-M} )$ does not have the optimal covering property.
 The next theorem shows that, despite bad covering, $(Z_{N-M})$ has $2$-strength $1$ if the artificially generated holes shrink rapidly enough.
-Interestingly, the sequence $(Z_{N-M})$ is {\bf not} a QMC design sequence for $\sob{2}{s}{}$ for~$s = 1$ .
-Moreover, if the hole size shrinks too slowly, then $( Z_{N - M} )$ is not a QMC design sequence for any $s > 1/2$.
-However, one can choose the asymptotic behavior of the covering radius to get as close as one likes to a QMC design sequence for $\sob{2}{s}{}$ for $1/2 < s < 1$ (e.g., when the covering radius behaves like $(\log \circ \cdots \circ \log N) / N^s$).
+Interestingly, the sequence $(Z_{N-M})$ is {\bf not} a QMC-design sequence for $\sob{2}{s}{}$ for~$s = 1$ .
+Moreover, if the hole size shrinks too slowly, then $( Z_{N - M} )$ is not a QMC-design sequence for any $s > 1/2$.
+However, one can choose the asymptotic behavior of the covering radius to get as close as one likes to a QMC-design sequence for $\sob{2}{s}{}$ for $1/2 < s < 1$ (e.g., when the covering radius behaves like $(\log \circ \cdots \circ \log N) / N^s$).